-From time to time some or all scheduled reports can seem to disappear from "Reports > Schedule Report" within Chronicall as shown below.
+Some or all scheduled reports can seem to disappear from "Reports > Schedule Report" within Chronicall as shown below if there is a corrupt schedule.

 This is due to a corrupt schedule or improperly formatted scheduled report.
 Once you remove the corrupt schedule report, the other scheduled reports will show up as normal.